 Stepping back on the treadmill is also a challenge.
 The treadmill continues to run despite how long we’ve been off it.
 Imagine having to jump on a quickly moving treadmill.
 You have to prepare yourself and wait for just the right time to jump.
 Most likely, it will catch you off guard, you will stumble.
 You might have to grab on the railings until you’ve adjusted to the speed.
 This is what it feels like when we go back home.
 Our ‘world’ hasn’t stopped because you decided to find yourself in Africa.
 Most likely, it’s gotten faster.
 We adjust to the speed because we have to, its home.
 But for many of us, there is this empty feeling, the memory of that slowed pace of life.
 It’s hard to adequately share this feeling with people who have never experienced it for themselves.
 This is isolating because we are often in the minority of people who have.
 So we bury it away in order to re-assimilate.
 But it will always be a part of who we are.

 I believe that, other than being consumed by a foreign culture and the well-intentioned work that we do as volunteers, it is this feeling that bonds us.
 It is our secret.
 It is our burden.
-We cannot blame those who do not understand for it was our privilege.
-I only hope that more people can experience this for themselves.
+We cannot blame those who do not understand, for it was our privilege.
+I only wish that more people can experience this for themselves.